What you need to know about the WeWork IPO postponement

 WeWork’s decision to withdraw its IPO presents a teachable moment for other companies seeking to go public and for investors looking for the next company to support.

-WeWork’s IPO: What Was the Plan?
+The IPO: What was the plan?

 WeWork’s core business isn’t a new idea: Leasing office space has been a regular business practice for centuries.
 Yet CEO Adam Neumann regularly pushes the idea that it’s WeWork’s aspirations and soul, rather than its products or services, that drive interest and investment in the company.